Latest Breakthroughs in Cancer Treatment 2025: What You Need to Know

 Cancer vaccines have evolved beyond prevention, with new personalized vaccines targeting individual tumors.
 These mRNA-based therapies train the immune system to recognize and attack cancer cells, offering a promising avenue for highly tailored treatments.

 Thousands of NHS cancer patients in England could soon access trials of a new vaccine treatment.
 It's designed to prime the immune system to target cancer cells and reduce recurrence risk.
 These vaccines are also hoped to produce fewer side effects than conventional chemotherapy.
 Thirty hospitals have joined the Cancer Vaccine Launch Pad, which matches patients with upcoming trials using the same mRNA technology found in current COVID-19 jabs.
-Over 200 patients from the UK, Germany, Belgium, Spain and Sweden will receive up to 15 doses of the personalized vaccine, with the study expected to complete by 2027.2.
-CRISPR Gene Editing in Cancer Therapy
+Over 200 patients from the UK, Germany, Belgium, Spain and Sweden will receive up to 15 doses of the personalized vaccine, with the study expected to complete by 2027.5.
+AI-based Risk Profiling

 In India, World Economic Forum partners are using emerging technologies like artificial intelligence (AI) and machine learning to transform cancer care.
 For example, AI-based risk profiling can help screen for common cancers like breast cancer, leading to early diagnosis.
 AI technology can also be used to analyze X-rays to identify cancers in places where imaging experts might not be available.
 These are two of 18 cancer interventions that the Centre for the Fourth Industrial Revolution India, a collaboration with the Forum, hopes to accelerate.6.
-Tumor Microenvironment Targeting
+Repurposed Drugs: Unlocking New Potential in Alternative Cancer Treatment

 Researchers are focusing on modifying the tumor microenvironment to make cancer cells more vulnerable to treatment.
 New drugs are being designed to alter the surrounding cells, cutting off the tumor’s support system.